cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/adapter.rst

    * - Parameter
      - Description
+   * - ``<namespace-id>``
+     - Namespace ID of Adaptors that have used this Application Template
    * - ``<template-id>``
      - Name of the Application Template, such as ``etlBatch`` or ``etlRealtime``

 This will cause an Application Template to be updated, and can be used if you are deploying a custom JAR or Plugin and need to update an Application Template so that your changes are seen.
-Any other updates (such as the re-creation of Adapters based on that Template) are left to the developer or user of the custom Jar or Plugin.
+Any other updates required (such as the re-creation of Adapters based on that Template) are left to the developer or user of the custom JAR or Plugin.

+Note that even though Application Templates are not namespaced, this particular call is because it is governed by the Adapters that use a Template.
+If different Adapters in different namespaces have used the same Template, multiple calls are needed to make sure that any changes are promulgated.
+This is a behavior that will likely be addressed in a future release to improve this process.

 Template Extensions
 -------------------